jtzingsheim1/Text-Prediction-Model-and-App/TextPredictorApp/README.md

 The app is hosted on shinyapps.io and can be accessed [here][4].
 The files in this repo are described below:

- - app.R: the application file
+ - app.R: the application file, use instructions are included in the app itself.
- - global.R: all the function definitions for the app or the precursor script
+ - global.R: all the function definitions for the app or the precursor script.
- - precursor_script.R: file was used throughout development to simulate the results before building the actual application
+ - precursor_script.R: file was used throughout development to simulate the results before building the actual application.
+ - ngram_table.Rdata: this file accompanies the actual app on the shiny servers, but it is not included as part of the GiyHub repo.
+The generate the file locally the script configuration should be changed to generate the desired data file.

 The user provides input to a text box.
 The app reads in the text and applies the prediction model to offer up predictions for the next word.
 The model is based